Podcast

 In the second episode of Bench Talks, Daphnee Iglesias, former German Chancellor Fellow, UN Consultant, and specialist on data access and human rights protection, and Sarah Tekath, foreign correspondent on Women’s and LGBTQ rights, talk about the role of digitalisation in the global refugee crisis and the threat of gender-based violence and racism online.
 How exactly do technology and social media divide us?
 But how can they also help to create spaces of economic and social opportunity for women, and especially female refugees?
 Daphnee and Sarah share their professional and personal experience with gender discrimination.

-Living in Amsterdam for the past eight years, Sarah Tekath works as a foreign correspondent for several German and international media, such as Euronews, neues deutschland and perspective daily.
+Living in Amsterdam, Sarah Tekath works as a foreign correspondent for several German and international media, such as Euronews, neues deutschland and perspective daily.
 She is also a podcaster for Deutschlandfunk.
 Her topics span feminism, women’s rights, social issues and LGBT rights.

 In the first episode of Bench Talks, Albert Steinberger, journalist at Deutsche Welle Brasil, and Fabio Fornari, sustainability researcher and alumnus of the German Chancellor Fellowship, talk about misinformation and climate change, the role of science and media in the 2022 Brazilian presidential elections, and what “debate” means or can mean in the age of fake news and populism.